Wellesley Hills Campus / Framingham Campus

 Parking is available free of charge to MassBay students displaying a valid MassBay student decal (available from Public Safety).
 Please park in lots designated as “Student Parking.”
 MassBay offers limited shuttle service to and from the Riverside MBTA stop to the Wellesley Hills and Framingham campuses.
 Current schedules are distributed during orientation and are available in the Office of Student Development and on the College website throughout the year.

-Licensed mental health counselors are available to help enrolled students address personal issues that may negatively affect their academic and personal well-being including anxiety, stress, depression, relationship issues, and life balance.
+Licensed mental health counselors are available to help enrolled students address personal issues that impact their academic and personal well-being including anxiety, stress, depression, relationship issues, and life balance.
 Counseling Services provides individual therapy for students and makes referrals to specialists in the area.
 Services are private and confidential as defined by law.
 Counseling Services also provides consultation to faculty and staff about student mental health issues and offers educational programs on a variety of topics throughout the academic year.
-Students may call Counseling Services at 781-239-3142 or come to the Office of Student Development in Wellesley Hills or Framingham to make an appointment.
+Students may call Counseling Services at 781-239-3142 or come to Student Development in Wellesley Hills or Framingham to make an appointment.

 International Student Services

 MassBay celebrates our diverse College community.
 The College is committed to supporting the academic success of international students by providing services to meet their specific needs.
 The Office of Admissions offers comprehensive support for international students on both academic and personal levels.
 Services include but are not limited to international admissions, immigration compliance and advice, orientation and informational sessions, work authorization, and cultural adjustment and academic support.